Links

 slack

-Send a slack notification to the connected Slack account.
+Send a Slack notification to the connected Slack account.
 Note that this requires Slack integration to be active.
-You can either send a slack notification to a connected channel or as DM to a connected user.

-When sending a DM to a user, you can specify the GitHub username associated with the user.
-If no github_users are specified, then the notification is sent directly to the author of the PR.
+• github_users [optional]: The GitHub users to notify (must be the GitHub username associated with the user).
+If not specified, the notification will be sent to the author of the PR.

 actions: